Tenants and Owners Development Corporation: History

-Controversies

 In 2020, San Francisco Board of Supervisors member Dean Preston convinced colleagues on the board to delay approval for thousands of housing units on underdeveloped lots on South Van Ness Avenue so that TODCO could perform a race and equity study on the project within six months.
 TODCO agreed to do the study.
 More than two years later, TODCO had not begun the study and the organization said it had no intent to do so.

 In 2021, TODCO took a leading role in opposing the construction of a 495-unit apartment complex (25% of which would have been affordable housing) on a Nordstrom valet parking lot.
 As of 2022, that campaign is implicated in an ethics complaint about whether former Supervisor Jane Kim violated the law by not registering as a lobbyist for work opposing it.

 On August 6, 2021, TODCO's Director of Community Development, Jon Jacobo, was accused of rape by a Bay Area housing activist.
-The activist's accusation included screenshots of text messages between the accuser and Jacobo, as well as test results from the accuser’s rape kit.
-In response to the allegations, Jacobo acknowledged a relationship with the accuser, but stated his belief that the relationship was consensual.
-Since the initial allegation of rape against Jacobo, the San Francisco Women’s Political Committee (SFWPC) stated that “other women have come forward to our organization regarding their own experiences with Jacobo.
-The size and scale of harm alleged is greater than anyone knew.”
-At the request of President Shamann Walton of San Francisco’s Board of Supervisors, Jacobo resigned from his seat on the Building Inspection Commission for the City & County of San Francisco.
-TODCO has not released a statement in response to the allegations, and the organization continues to employ Jacobo.
+Jacobo resigned from TODCO in 2024.

 In 2022, TODCO sponsored a San Francisco ballot measure, Proposition K, to tax e-commerce companies to fund a guaranteed basic income program.
 While originally intended to target large corporations such as Amazon, opponents later noted it was unlikely that the tax would apply to Amazon because more than 80% of its revenue comes from web services, exempting it from e-commerce taxes.
 Instead, Prop K would have raised taxes on many small businesses.
 On September 1, TODCO and Elberling successfully challenged their own measure in court to have it removed from the ballot.
-Although Elberling said, "Yes, it hurts to have made such a public mistake and have spent almost $450,000 on a flawed measure,” he intends to attempt to rework the tax for a new proposition next year that will target major corporations rather than small businesses.
+Although Elberling said, "Yes, it hurts to have made such a public mistake and have spent almost $450,000 on a flawed measure,” he vowed to introduce an improved proposition the following year that would target major corporations rather than small businesses.

+In 2023, The San Francisco Standard published an article where tenants living in buildings operated by TODCO complained of conditions in the units.
+The Standard article wrote that TODCO used funds for political causes.
+The article reported that annual revenue for the organization's main nonprofit entity had doubled over the last decade while the amount of revenue spent on residents was reduced.
+The organization cited inflation for the reduction in maintenance funding, citing wages as an example.
+TODCO tripled the amount spent on employee salaries, which TODCO attributed to adding administrative and program staffing because it was "understaffed".